-What is a risk factor?
+1 What is a risk factor?
 Please give me an example:

-Something about a person or patient that makes it more likely that they will suffer from an illness in the future.
-The higher the risk - the greater the chance of something bad happening in the future.
+A risk factor is something about a person, or a patient, that makes it more likely that they will suffer from an illness in the future.
+The higher their risk, the greater the chance of something bad happening in the future.